drigovz/visualstudio-docs.pt-br/docs/test/creating-a-data-driven-coded-ui-test.md

 ### <a name="step-4---use-the-data-in-the-coded-ui-test"></a>Etapa 4 – Usar os dados no teste de IU codificado

-1. Adicione `using Microsoft.VisualStudio.TestTools.UITesting.WinControls` à parte superior do arquivo *CodedUITest.cs:*
+1. Adicione `using Microsoft.VisualStudio.TestTools.UITesting.WinControls` à parte superior do arquivo *CodedUITest.cs* :

     ```csharp
     using System;